brunocriado/tcpparser/README.md

 2021-11-01 21:12:13:     New connection:   172.31.63.176:51900 -> 172.31.59.87:25
 2021-11-01 21:12:13: Port scan detected:         172.31.63.176 -> 172.31.59.87 on ports 80,25,445,22
 ```
 Very suspicious eh?
-In the last 30 seconds `172.31.63.176` connected on 4 ports.  **tcpparser** detected the port scan and blocked that ip immediately and automatically using *iptables* as we can notice bellow:
+In the last 30 seconds `172.31.63.176` connected on 4 ports.  **tcpparser** tread that as port scan and block that ip immediately using *iptables* as we can see bellow:
 ```
 iptables -L -n
 Chain INPUT (policy ACCEPT)